Affiliate links on Android Authority may earn us a commission. Learn more.

 How to control your Android TV with your smartphone

 Make sure that your phone and Android TV are connected to the same Wi-Fi network.
-Open the Android TV Remote Control, and your TV’s name should appear if they are on the same Wi-Fi network.
+Open the Android TV Remote Control [app no longer available], and your TV’s name should appear if they are on the same Wi-Fi network.
 Tap the name and wait for a PIN to appear on the TV screen.
 Enter the PIN on your phone and tap Pair.

 The bottom of the app screen houses a back button, a home button, and a play/pause button.
 If you want to type on your Android TV device using your phone, tap the keyboard icon on the top right corner of the screen.